sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

     True
 ```

-get_dpu_bus_info(self, dpu_id):
+get_dpu_bus_info(self, dpu_module_name):
 ```
-For a given DPU id, retrieve the PCI bus information.
+For a given DPU module name, retrieve the PCI bus information.
 In the case of non-smart-switch chassis, no action is taken.

 Returns:
     Returns the PCI bus information in BDF format like "[DDDD:]:BB:SS.F"